JuliaLang/julia/doc/src/manual/noteworthy-differences.md

     * In Julia, whatever is loaded is available to *all other* loaded modules through its fully qualified path (no header file required).
     * Use `import SomePkg: SubModule.SubSubmodule` (Julia) to access package submodules.
+  * **Directory-based package repositories** (Julia) can be made available by adding repository paths to the `Base.LOAD_PATH` array.
+    * By default, Julia also treats the current working directory as a type of "package repository".
+    * Packages from directory-based repositories do not require the `pkg> add` tool prior to being loaded with `import` or `using`.
+They are simply available to the project.
+    * Directory-based package repositories are the **quickest solution** to developping local libraries of "software modules".

 ### Julia &hArr; C/C++: Assembling modules
   * In C/C++, `.c`/`.cpp` files are compiled & added to a library with build/`make` scripts.